 Lastly, rice pudding (Arroz Duce) is made with egg yolks for a thick creamy texture and then topped with cinnamon.

-Traditional Dishes
+Lisbon at Christmas: Traditional Dishes

 Next, let’s move on to Christmas Eve and Christmas dinners.
 For these important gatherings, traditional dishes remain the rule for chefs in the top hotels and best restaurants, as well as cooks at home.

-The star of Christmas Eve is the national dish of codfish; indeed, codfish with everything (Bacalhau com Todos).
-Primarily the entree is a simple salted and boiled filet (Bacalhau da Consoada) drizzled with olive oil and accompanied by boiled potatoes and cabbages.
+Primarily the classic entree preparation is a simple salted and boiled filet (Bacalhau da Consoada).
+The bacalhau is drizzled with olive oil and accompanied by boiled potatoes and cabbages.

 The following day, any codfish leftovers from Christmas Eve (Roupa Velha) are refreshed and served again at Christmas lunch.